96boards-projects/agl-demo/README.md

 - Dragonboard410c should now boot into AGL and homescreen should be visible.

 > Note:
-> 1. If you are using Arduino on Sensors Mezzanine, no need to connect RX/TX lines and
+> 1. If you are using Arduino on Sensors Mezzanine, no need to connect Rx/Tx lines and
      5v line from motor driver.
+> 2. If you are using external Arduino, place Audio Mezzanine on top of DB410c.
+Then
+     connect Rx/Tx lines from level shifted LS connector at the centre.

 ## 4) HVAC Demo